-Challenge, IRIX, and Silicon Graphics are registered trademarks and OpenVault, Origin, SGI, and the SGI logo are trademarks of Silicon Graphics, Inc. DLT is a trademark of Quantum Corporation.
+Silicon Graphics, Challenge, and IRIX are registered trademarks and OpenVault, Origin, SGI, and the SGI logo are trademarks of Silicon Graphics, Inc. DLT is a trademark of Quantum Corporation.
 EMASS is a trademark of EMASS, Inc. IBM is a trademark of International Business Machines Corporation.
 STK and StorageTek are trademarks of Storage Technology Corporation.
-UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
+UNICOS is a trademark of Cray, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
 Viper is a trademark of Archive Technology, Inc.